oreillymedia/cloud-function-template/README.md

 # serverless-function-template

-## How to setup, write, test and deploy your own google cloud function
+## How to setup, write, test and deploy your own serverless functions

 ### Prepare your local machine